BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 “All Persia, rise and rally forth.
 The Great King calls for war.”

-His couriers ranged far and wide,
-From dusty dune to shining shore,
-And on their lips the fateful words,
-“The Great King calls for war.”

 From the deserts of Arabia,
 Five thousand camels ride.
 Through sparkling Grecian waters,